ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 ## Features

 This section describes the features of the events system in high-level.

-Detailed field-level specifications of how the client and the server talk to each other are provided in the [WebSocket Protocol Reference](#websocket-protocol-reference) section.
+All the features in the chat and live events system works through `/ws/events`.
+The way the system works is by exchanges of special messages via custom protocol (detailed specifications the protocol [are here](#websocket-protocol-reference)).
+Those special messages are called `action`s, and contain the type of event that happened and the context of this event.

 ### Chat

 Users can send messages to to each other using convenient UI that is similar to the ones of Messenger, WhatsApp or Telegram.
 The core feature of the chat is real-time messaging, but besides that, chat has additional features for better user experience: it takes advantage of the [social features](./USER_MANAGEMENT.md#social-networking-elements) of the app, has a message-liking system, user search UI and visual indication for when the server was acknowledged by the server.

 Chat feature uses a short list of HTTP endpoints.
-HTTP endpoints support the websocket endpoint, and are used for cases when there is no necessity for biderectional communication that WebSockets enable.
-The rest of the logic is handled through `/ws/events` WebSocket endpoint.
+HTTP endpoints complement the WebSocket endpoint, which does most of the work, and are used for cases when there is no necessity for biderectional communication that WebSockets enable.
+For example, something like the initial load of chats and chat messages when one goes to the chat page is done through HTTP, but The rest of the logic is handled through [`/ws/events` WebSocket endpoint](#chat-events).
 The list of HTTP endpoints:
 - `GET /api/chats`: Fetches a paginated list of the user's chats.
 Used when the user visits the chat page.
 - `PUT /api/chats/{username}`: Opens an existing chat or creates a new one with `username`.
 - `GET /api/chats/{username}/messages`: Fetches a paginated list of user's messages with `username`.